-Verbal demonstratives are generally revealed with verbmarkers like: prefix pe- and suffix -ang and -q. these types come up with three distinctions: pemeniq, meniq, and meniqangfor proximal, pementiaq, mentiaq, mentiaqangfor medial, and pemenuq, menuq, and menuqangfor distal. other verbal demonstratives derives from adverbial one, for instance: pelitèqfor proximal, peliteqfor medial, and pelitoqfor distal. see the following example for pemenitiaq
+Verbal demonstratives are generally revealed with verbmarkers like: prefix pe- and suffix -ang and -q. these types come up with three distinctions: pemeniq, meniq, and meniqang for proximal, pementiaq, mentiaq, mentiaqang for medial, and pemenuq, menuq, and menuqang for distal. other verbal demonstratives derives from adverbial one, for instance: pelitèq for proximal, peliteq formedial , and peliteq for medial. see the following example for pementiaq

-6) Dendekpementiaqbukutieqngarik
+Dendekpementiaqbukutieqngarik

 NEG make like that book that brother

-"Bro!
+" Bro!
 Don't make the book like that"

 Demonstrative quantifier refers to the amount of something.
 To understand this demonstrative, the speaker and hearer have to be in face to face communication because this type is often followed by hand gesture.
-Similar to other types, demonstrative quantifier holds three-way distinction: semenifor proximal, sementiefor medial, and semenufor distal.
+Similar to other types, demonstrative quantifier holds three-way distinction: semeni proximal, sementie for medial, and semenu for distal.
 See the following example for semeni proximal